yashrajnayak/linkedin-invitation-manager/README.md

 ## 🤝 Contributing

-Want to improve the LinkedIn Invitation Manager?
+Want to improve this extension?
 Pull requests are welcome!

 ---